 To ensure that strings are not only trimmed but also validated to exclude untrimmed inputs, you can restrict the target schema to only accept strings that are already trimmed:

-In this improved example, the target schema is piped through a filter function.
+In this improved example, the target schema is piped through a Schema.filter function.
 This function checks that the string is equal to its trimmed version, effectively ensuring that only strings without leading or trailing whitespace are considered valid.
 This is particularly useful for maintaining data integrity and can help prevent errors or inconsistencies in data processing.

 Non-strict option

-Example (Clamping Constructor)
+Example (Creating a Clamping Constructor)

 Let’s consider the scenario where you need to define a constructor clamp that ensures a number falls within a specific range.
 This function returns a schema that “clamps” a number to a specified minimum and maximum range: